Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 The Claims Endpoint is an OAuth 2.0 Protected Resource that when called, returns Claims about the authenticated Subject in the form of a signed claim set.
-To obtain a claim set on behalf of the Subject, the IW makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication stated above.
+To obtain a claim set on behalf of the Subject, the IW makes a request to the Claims Endpoint using an Access Token obtained through OpenID Connect Authentication stated above.

 Communication with the Credential Endpoint MUST utilize TLS.
 See Section TBD for more information on using TLS.